gutierrezalex/gutierreza/_posts/2011-12-03-statlergrill.md

 ---
+layout: post
 categories: work
 tags: work
+title: Statler Grill
+excerpt: Serving classic New York prime steaks is their game, as well as daily delivered fresh seafood
 ---

-# Serving classic New York prime steaks is their game, as well as daily delivered fresh seafood

 * Designed and implemented on to Wordpress
 * Used the [Bootstrap](http://getbootstrap.com/) framework for this project